Third Macedonian War: Aftermath

-The enslavement of 150,000 Epirots
+Enslavement of Epirots

-After the defeat of the Illyrian king, Lucius Anicius, the commander in Illyria, placed garrisons in the Illyrian cities.
-Then he marched on Epirus with the rest of his army to suppress the rebellion there.
-All the cities, except for four (Passaron, Tecmon, Phylace and Horreum), surrendered.
-Passaron was the first of these cities which was attacked.
-Its two leaders were the men who had incited Epirus to side with Perseus and told the inhabitants that death was preferable to servitude.
-A young noble stood against them and encouraged the people to drive the two men out of the city, which then surrendered.
-At Tecmon the city leader was killed and this city surrendered as well.
-The other two cities fell after a siege.
-When Epirus was pacified and detachments were sent to various cities for wintering, Lucius Anicius returned to Scodra, the capital of Illyria, where five commissioners had arrived from Rome.
-Here he summoned the leaders from all around Illyria to a conference.
-In agreement with the commissioners, he announced that the Roman garrisons were going to be withdrawn from all the cities so that the Illyrians could be free.
-Some of the cities had deserted Caravantius, the brother of Gentius, and gone over to the Romans.
-They were, therefore, exempted from paying a tribute.
-Other cities which had rebelled when Gentius was still in power were also granted this exemption.
-The three cities which had resisted the longest were to pay half of the tribute they paid to Gentius.
+After the defeat of the Illyrian king, Lucius Anicius, the commander in Illyria placed garrisons in the Illyrian cities.
+Then he marched on Epirus to suppress the rebellion there.
+All the cities except Passaron, Tecmon, Phylacem, and Horreum, surrendered.
+Passaron was the first to be attacked.
+Its two leaders had incited Epirus to side with Perseus and told the inhabitants that death was preferable to servitude.
+A young noble stood against them and encouraged the people to drive the two out of the city, which then surrendered.
+At Tecmon the city leader was killed and the city surrendered.
+The other two fell after a siege.
+When Epirus was pacified and detachments wintered in various cities, Lucius Anicius returned to Scodra, the capital of Illyria, where five commissioners had arrived from Rome.
+There he summoned leaders from around Illyria to a conference.
+In agreement with the commissioners, he announced that the Roman garrisons were to be withdrawn from Illyrian cities.
+Some cities had deserted Caravantius and gone over to the Romans.
+They were exempted from paying a tribute.
+Rebel cities were also exempted.
+The three cities that had resisted the longest were to pay half of the tribute they paid to Gentius.
 Lucius Anicius also declared that Illyria was to be split into three cantons.